 6,000 Miles Is a Long Way to Go

 For one: The long shipping.
 This year’s race is Nov.
-5-6 at Del Mar in Southern California – that’s about 6,000 miles and at least a half-a-day in the air if they choose to go direct.
+5-6 at Del Mar in Southern California — that’s about 6,000 miles and at least a half a day in the air if they choose to go direct.

-Just because the United States says the Breeders Cup is the be all, end all, doesn’t mean the entire world agrees.
+Just because the United States says the Breeders Cup is the be-all, end-all doesn’t mean the entire world agrees.

-Dirt is Just Not the Same as Turf
+Dirt Is Just Not the Same as Turf

 On the other hand, should a talented turf-based horse enter and win (or perform extraordinarily well) in a BC dirt race, that horse’s breeding fees will skyrocket, says New York Racing Association handicapper Andy Serling.
 All of a sudden, the horse’s owners can say he or she is proven on both surfaces, he says.

 This week, Mishriff was an interesting case that proves both points.
-On Wednesday, the John Gosden-trained horse dominated the Grade 1 International at York, England.
+On Wednesday, the John Gosden-trained horse dominated the Grade 1 International in York, England.
 He won by six lengths and earned a “free ticket” to Del Mar for the Classic, which is run on dirt, the same type of surface that Mishriff won the $20 million Saudi Cup on in February.

 “But when you think about Mishriff’s earnings already, having won so many big races, saving that $100,000 fee is just not that big of a deal,” Serling says.
 “It would not shock me if he skips the Classic.”

-Mishriff has more than $15 million in earnings over 13 career starts, including seven wins and 11 times “in the money.”
+Mishriff has more than $15 million in earnings over 13 career starts, including seven wins and 11 times in the money.